runtimeverification/haskell-backend/design-decisions/2018-07-25 Attributes as patterns.md

 * A plain text description of the attribute.
 * A plain text description of the attribute syntax.
 * A validation function.
-We may provide a way of representing a hierarchical structure wit documentation for each field, in which case the plain-text syntax and part of the attribute documentation may be generated automatically.
+We may provide a way of representing a hierarchical structure with documentation for each field, in which case the plain-text syntax and part of the attribute documentation may be generated automatically.